CSRD in logistics:

 Sampling and Testing: In some cases, assurance providers may conduct sampling or testing to validate reported data.
 For example, they may verify fuel consumption records, inspect energy-efficient technologies, or conduct on-site inspections to confirm the accuracy of reported emissions.

-Stakeholder Engagement: External assurance may also involve engagement with stakeholders, including employees, suppliers, customers, and regulatory bodies.
+Stakeholder Engagement: External assurance may also involve stakeholder engagement, including employees, suppliers, customers, and regulatory bodies.
 This helps ensure that the reported data reflects a comprehensive and accurate representation of the company's environmental performance.

 Reporting of Assurance Findings: The assurance provider issues a report summarizing their findings.
-This report outlines whether the reported data is accurate, reliable, and in compliance with the chosen reporting framework.
+This report outlines whether the reported data is accurate, reliable, and compliant with the chosen reporting framework.
 It may also highlight any areas for improvement or concerns.

 Disclosure of Assurance Statement: The company includes the assurance provider's statement in their CSRD report.
 This statement indicates that the reported data has undergone an independent review and provides confidence in its accuracy.